diffusiondata/diffusion-kafka-connect/README.md

 ### License

-This adapter is available under the Apache License 2.0.
+This connector is available under the Apache License 2.0.